barryclark/jekyll-now/_posts/2020-05-18-were-all-mad-here-the-state-of-cloud-native-software.md

 ---
 layout: post
-title: "“We’re all mad here”: The State of Cloud Native Software"
+title: "“We’re all mad here”: The State of Cloud Native Software - Software Circus"
 description: "Watch how ThredUp, Adidas and the US Air Force have adopted cloud native, from Cheryl Hung, CNCF Director of Ecosystem."
 image: /images/2020-05-18-were-all-mad-here-the-state-of-cloud-native-software.jpeg
 slides: